-Digital citizenship includes more than just teaching students how to be safe, kind, and responsible in a digital world.
-It also includes being comfortable using the internet, applications, and devices; finding a healthy balance in time spent on various digital and non-digital activities; recognizing the impact of media use on emotional well-being; and being capable of critically analyzing news and other media, including determining credible sources and proper use of copyrighted materials.
+- being comfortable using the internet, software/apps, and devices. - finding a healthy balance in time spent on various digital and non-digital activities. - recognizing the impact of media use on emotional well-being. - being capable of critically analyzing news and other media, including determining credible sources and proper use of copyrighted materials.

 Educators should model these skills daily and incorporate conversations about these skills whenever technology is used in the classroom.